-The Company may issue several Share Classes in respect of each Fund being Retail Income, Retail Accumulation, Retail B Income, Retail B Accumulation, Income C, Accumulation C, Institutional Income, Institutional Accumulation, Institutional Accumulation, CTF Accumulation, Institutional Gross Income and Institutional Gross Accumulation.
+The Company may issue several Share Classes in respect of each Fund being Retail Income, Retail Accumulation, Institutional Income, Institutional Accumulation, Institutional A Income and Institutional A Accumulation.

-The Share Classes currently in issue are: Retail Income, Retail Accumulation, Retail B Income, Retail B Accumulation, Income C, Accumulation C, Institutional Income, Institutional Accumulation and Institutional A Accumulation.
+The Share Classes currently in issue are: Institutional Income, Institutional Accumulation, Institutional A Income and Institutional A Accumulation.

 These Share Classes are distinguished on one or more of the following criteria: accumulation or distribution of income, minimum subscription, minimum holding, Annual Management Charge and distribution channel.
-All Funds are marketable to all investors, subject to the Share Dealing Restrictions on page 18.
+All Funds are marketable to all investors, subject to the Share Dealing Restrictions on page 15.

-The Share Classes available for each Fund are subject to the subscription criteria detailed below.
+The Share Classes available for each Fund are subject to the eligibility criteria detailed below.
 For all Share Classes the ACD has discretion to apply lower minima than those stated.
-For details of charges specific to each Share Class, please refer to the Fees and Expenses section on page 50.
+For details of charges specific to each Share Class, please refer to the Fees and Expenses section on page 42.

-Share Classes Currently Offered in the Funds:
+Share Classes currently offered in the Funds: